chris4jahn/Cloud-Coffeebreak/_posts/2024-09-25-are-you-paying-too-much-for-your-cloud.md

 5. Turn services off if they are not used.
 6. Start small with commitments.
-7. Last but not least bring cloud optimization into your organization
+7. Last but not least bring cloud optimization into your organization Stay tuned!
+I will dive into each topic in a series of blog posts.
+The first will be available soon and cover the first phase, where we are diving into our past costs to get a feeling of it.

 ## Cost optimization is no one-stop-shop, it's a process
 You do not optimize your costs once and it's done.
 It is an ongoing process.
 You are good to go with the steps above.
 Start over from the beginning and optimize every part in just small steps.
 Start over when you are at the end.
 Over time this will make you better in every disciplin and mature.
 Embrace cloud and use the flexibility and agility, scale up and down and get used to pay-as-you-go.